SystemsApproach/private5g/cloud.rst

    *In contrast, the deployment described in this Chapter has everything except the Mobile Core Control Plane (CP) running on-prem.
-Moreover, because there is no traditional MNO involved, there is no near-edge to speak of, with the Core CP instead runing in a central cloud.
+Moreover, because there is no traditional MNO involved, there is no near-edge to speak of, with the Core CP instead running in a central cloud.
 For example, this section describes a deployment with SD-Core (CP) running in the Google Cloud.
 It is the case, however, that the SD-Core (CP) can optionally run on-prem if